Welcome, to my ultimate guide on how to find a co-founder in the next 30 days.

 a) Why do you want to join us as a co-founder?

 b) Do you think you’re at the right stage in your life to start a company?

 c) What are your plans for the next 5 years?

 At this stage, it’s just like a first date.

 When you are questioning them, you should also ask them about their expectations because it is good to do expectation setting in advance.

-Ask them about what do they expect in terms of role, job, responsibility, capital contribution (if you are looking for it), ideas and core cultural values.
+Ask them about what they expect in terms of their role, job, responsibility, capital contribution (if you are looking for it), ideas and core cultural values.